ministryofjustice/community-proxy/README.md

 - Install jdk 11
 - Enable Gradle using jdk 11
 - Set jdk11 in project structure
-- Enable the lombok plugin in IntelliJ and restart if necessary
+- Enable the lombok plugin in IntelliJ and restart
 - Enable annotation Processing at "Settings > Build > Compiler > Annotation Processors"
 - Ensure commandline and IntelliJ build project and pass all tests